What is a Controlled Goods Agreement Letter From HMRC?

 - Tools and equipment used for the business’s trade (although these can be seized if there aren’t any alternative assets to seize).

-Do I need to Sign the Controlled Goods Agreement?
+Do I Have to Sign the Controlled Goods Agreement?

 You do not need to sign the Controlled Goods Agreement, but as the agreement is issued after HMRC have levied distraint, they are within their rights to remove the property immediately.
 The walking possession agreement means that you can use the property for business purposes until HMRC decides to enforce the agreement.

-What if the Amount is Disputed or Under Appeal?
+What if the Controlled Goods Agreement is Disputed or Under Appeal?

 If the amount that is owed to HMRC is under dispute and you are approached by an HMRC enforcement agent with a Controlled Goods Agreement, ensure that you contact the HMRC office to whom the payment is owed immediately to discuss.
 If the outstanding amount is under appeal, it cannot be seized, and you should ask the enforcement agent to leave.